Jammersplit/Randy.js/README.md

 Returns a random integer between `minNum` and `maxNum`.

 Compared to other common implementations for such a function that I found, this one is the most flexible I could come up with:
 * `minNum` and `maxNum` can be float values.
-They will be rounded to the closest integer within the interval between the values.
+They will be rounded correctly to the closest integer within the interval between the values (not only the closest integer).
 * `minNum` and `maxNum` can be negative.
 Some other implementations incorrectly round float values in negative ranges.
 * `maxNum` can be smaller than `minNum`.